amabelleS/my-js-snippets/packages/cli/README.md

 ### _About the coding enviroment_ ❤️

 - Click any text cell to edit it.
 - The code in each code editor is joined together into one file.
-If you definr a variable in cell #1, you can refer to it in ant following cell.
+If you define a variable in cell #1, you can refer to it in any following cell.
 - You can show React components, string, number, or anything else by calling the show() function.
 This function is built into this enviroment.
 - Re-order or delete cells using the buttons on the top right
 - Add new cells by hovering on the divider between each cell